IBM/cp4ba-client-onboarding-scenario/21.0.2/Step 4 - Workflow Solution.md

 13. If you are executing the RPA bot, update the value for the **rpaServer** environment variable from the environment you reserved using the previous step.

 14. The default target object store name is **BAWTOS**.
 If you have changed this, update the value for the **tosName** environment variable.
+Demo environments have the default target object store name of **TARGET**.

 15. In the top-right corner, click on the **Finish Editing** button.